 Ensure your resume makes for a compelling read

 The tone of your resume should be enthusiastic, upbeat and professional.
 Put your strongest and most relevant points first, using action words such as ‘completed’, ‘developed’ and ‘managed’, and superlatives such as ‘first’, ‘best’ and ‘highest’.
 Presenting your accomplishments confidently using high-impact words are key components in how to make a resume extremely compelling for your reader.

-Use a practical CV structure
+Use a practical resume format